Teens: What Will Your Life Be Like After Rehab?

 Another important concept that you must accept is the realization that you will probably never be able to consume the addiction-causing substance again.
 This may present problems if you get sick or injured and cannot turn to cough medicines or opioid painkillers for relief.
 More commonly, it means that you will not be able to consume alcohol even once you turn 21 years old.

 That is because addiction is a chronic disease which is heavily influenced by genetics, past trauma, and underlying mental conditions, all of which are still present when you enter adulthood.
 Though every teenager’s case is different, the rule of thumb is that you need to convince yourself to permanently avoid the drug which landed you in rehab in the first place.

-Common triggers for relapses in recovering teenage addicts are:
+Common triggers for relapses in recovering teenagers are: